elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

 - {:.i2} ...
 I see, the bridges have fallen ...
-- The stars have unleashed their sand scars.
+- The stars have unleashed their scars of sand.

 ---